FiliTol/Nostr-hands-on/README.md

 ### Client

+- [ ]  Box to insert custom relay in the user interface;
 - [ ] Text content is deleted from the input form once the submission to the relay succeded;
 - [ ] Subscription-based retrieval of data from relay (once `monstr` implements the proper handler features);
 - [ ] Time limit on the retrieved data from the relay;